Rather than shitting up threads where people are having reasonable conversations, put your doomposts here & spare everyone else your misery.

 Sure, agreed.
 But there are some blue states currently run by strong Dem governors who will fight for their state and won't easily back down.
 Illinois, for one.

-― better than ezra collective soul asylum (jon /via/ chi 2.0), Friday, 27 June 2025 16:30 (one week ago)
+― better than ezra collective soul asylum (jon /via/ chi 2.0), Friday, 27 June 2025 16:30 (two months ago)

 or what’s happening here, where the regional transportation agency for the entirely of the Philly metro area is having its funding threatened by the Republican state legislature… which would essentially lead to five (of eight) regional rail lines, all streetcar services, and half of the bus lines being eliminated over the next six months. it would be an unmitigated disaster for the city and for the state, but the dumb fucking honky pricks want to punish Philadelphia because they’re racist trash, so this is what’s happening unless the funding comes through last minute

-― czech hunter biden's laptop (the table is the table), Friday, 27 June 2025 16:35 (one week ago)
+― czech hunter biden's laptop (the table is the table), Friday, 27 June 2025 16:35 (two months ago)

 ok long post again